 - Tracing paper and put it on to of your worksheet to practice.
 This way, you only need to print the sheet once and still practice several times.

 The Faux Calligraphy part of the worksheet can be done with any regular pen.

 - Staedtler Triplus Fineliner.
 I use these pens for my every day writing and they are great for faux calligraphy

 - Tombow MONO drawing pens are another great option special the #05 or the #03.

 The second part of the worksheet is for small brush pens.

-- Tombow Fudenosuke Hard Tip: I designed this worksheet with the Fudenosuke hard tip in mind because it’s one of the pens I recommend them for beginners.
-The Tombow Fudenosuke also come in a soft tip and colors, which gives you have different options.
+- Tombow Fudenosuke Hard Tip: I designed this worksheet with the Fudenosuke hard tip in mind because it’s one of the pens I recommend for beginners.

 - Pentel Fude Brush Pens are another great small tip brush pens.

 - Zebra Funwari Brush Pens.
 I discovered these recently and LOVE them!
 These are similar to the Tombow Fudenosuke Hard tip and the colors are so vibrant!